sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 Before going any farther, make sure you have a GitHub account.
 If you don't have one (or if you don't know), go [here](https://github.com/join).
 GitHub is free to join.
 Once you have signed up, come back to this page (you bookmarked it, right?) and continue reading below.

 All of the course materials are on this page.
 Please read them.
-If you get stuck, open an issue using the `issues` tab in GitHub.
-(See below for instructions.)
+If you get stuck, open an issue using the `issues` tab in GitHub (see below for instructions).
 Also, please review the following online guides to GitHub:

 [Writing on GitHub](https://help.github.com/articles/about-writing-and-formatting-on-github/)